italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

        v                            |
   Operate service                   /
 ~~~~
-{: #figure-overview-lifecycle-pluggable title="Lifecycle of a coherent pluggable"}
+{: #figure-overview-lifecycle-pluggable title="Lifecycle of a optical pluggable module"}

 The following sub-sections discuss the overall flow of activities and then work through the lifecycle stages in some detail.

 {: #approve-plug}
-## Approving the pluggable type and version
+## Approving the pluggable module type and version

-Pluggables, like all equipment, are carefully chosen.
-A network operations company (the operator) will decide what pluggables to use in the network based upon research and an understanding of capabilities of the pluggables available in the marketplace.
+pluggable modules, like all equipment, are carefully chosen.
+A network operations company (the operator) will decide what pluggable modules to use in the network based upon research and an understanding of capabilities of the pluggable modules available in the marketplace.
 These capabilities will be considered against the specific applications, use cases and scenarios that are of relevance to the operator's business.

-It is expected that these applications, use cases and scenarios will be developed through "Market research" and as pluggables etc. are assessed.
+It is expected that these applications, use cases and scenarios will be developed through "Market research" and as pluggable modules etc. are assessed.
 The use cases and scenarios will be applied extensively in later stages.

-The operator will acquire samples of each type & version of pluggable of interest and probably test and then trial them.
-They will also probably carry out "type approval" considering each type&version of pluggable for a particular set of applications (where those applications may be defined by the operator themselves or may be standardized definitions) etc. The full detail of the capability of each type & version of pluggable is relevant at all of these stages (see {{express-capabilities}}).
+The operator will acquire samples of each type & version of pluggable module of interest and probably test and then trial them.
+They will also probably carry out "type approval" considering each type&version of pluggable module for a particular set of applications (where those applications may be defined by the operator themselves or may be standardized definitions) etc. The full detail of the capability of each type & version of pluggable module is relevant at all of these stages (see {{express-capabilities}}).
 The capabilities are expected to be expressed in a Repository.

 \[Editorial Note: As the main goal of this draft is to identify, we might want to move a portion of this section to an annex or separate draft].

 {: #planning-network}
 ## Planning the network

-Specific pluggables (type&version) will be purchased only after detailed planning of the network.
-To carry out this planning, full knowledge of each type&version of pluggable will be required.
-The planning process will account for key pluggable properties to explore viability and compatibility.
+Specific pluggable modules (type&version) will be purchased only after detailed planning of the network.
+To carry out this planning, full knowledge of each type&version of pluggable module will be required.
+The planning process will account for key pluggable module properties to explore viability and compatibility.
 The planning will use predictions of "service demand" (e.g., using a demand matrix) and hence infrastructure need to determine purchase volumes, phasing etc.

 During the "Network planning" process different types of service relevant for the applications, use cases and scenarios (identified in {{approve-plug}}) will be explores and specific approaches to realizing each resulting type of service will be determined.
 This will result in design of specific "service realization" patterns and templates that will be used in later stages of the process.
 The approach to deploying each service type is defined for each operational context (application etc.)

-As a result of the planning exercise, numbers of each pluggable type&version required will be known and purchasing can be initiated.
-The purchased pluggables will be added to the inventory and spares holdings.
+As a result of the planning exercise, numbers of each pluggable module type&version required will be known and purchasing can be initiated.
+The purchased pluggable modules will be added to the inventory and spares holdings.

 {: #service-demand}
 ## Dealing with service demand

 The planning exercise leads to optical infrastructure requirements with some timetable for deployment.
 The "Optical infrastructure" is designed (using the patterns/templates designed in {{planning-network}}.
 The infrastructure will be deployed as appropriate based upon predicted and actual service demand etc.

 When optical "services demand" is received, perhaps to provide underlay for the packet network or driven by a specific service contract, optical network analysis is carried out to evaluate how to efficiently and effectively achieve the specific service demanded.
-This analysis will consider the whole optical network including the plugs and ROADMs etc. In most cases this "Service design" will use patterns/templates constructed in {{planning-network}} in conjunction with relevant capability information for the pluggable type&version.
+This analysis will consider the whole optical network including the plugs and ROADMs etc. In most cases this "Service design" will use patterns/templates constructed in {{planning-network}} in conjunction with relevant capability information for the pluggable module type&version.

-Prior to progressing further it is important to note that pluggables are highly valuable, and correspondingly expensive.
+Prior to progressing further it is important to note that pluggable modules are highly valuable, and correspondingly expensive.
 They are deployed in a controlled fashion.
-There are a range of policies for deployment of pluggables.
+There are a range of policies for deployment of pluggable modules.

-In some cases, at one extreme end of the range of policy choices, an operator may decide to fully populate a packet device with a selection of pluggables and may cable them to adjacent ROADMS.
-However, it is more likely that pluggable deployment will be on a just-in-time basis, at the other end of the range of policy choices, so a pluggable is not deployed (and hence is not cabled) until the solution to realization of the optical service has been determined.
+In some cases, at one extreme end of the range of policy choices, an operator may decide to fully populate a packet device with a selection of pluggable modules and may cable them to adjacent ROADMS.
+However, it is more likely that pluggable module deployment will be on a just-in-time basis, at the other end of the range of policy choices, so a pluggable module is not deployed (and hence is not cabled) until the solution to realization of the optical service has been determined.

 Regardless of the deployment approach, the module capability will be accounted for in the optical network analysis activity.
-Where modules are present, the range of installed modules constrain the possible realizations, where pluggable modules have not been deployed all approved pluggable modules (type&version) could be considered during the analysis, although capability of the relevant packet devices to support specific pluggable modules will also need to be considered, and this may eliminate some pluggable modules.
+Where modules are present, the range of installed modules constrain the possible realizations, where pluggable module modules have not been deployed all approved pluggable module modules (type&version) could be considered during the analysis, although capability of the relevant packet devices to support specific pluggable module modules will also need to be considered, and this may eliminate some pluggable module modules.
 In addition, if there is some urgency, the availability of the type of pluggable modules to the installation engineer and/or in the local spares holding inventory may also be considered.

 The optical design will be "validated" in terms of "viability" and compatibility prior to proceeding.
-This analysis takes into account the full definitions of the pluggable type&versions of interest, where each is defined in a corresponding and referenced Repository.
+This analysis takes into account the full definitions of the pluggable module type&versions of interest, where each is defined in a corresponding and referenced Repository.

 {: #install-operate}
-## Installing and operationalizing the pluggable
+## Installing and operationalizing the pluggable module

-Once the design is available, any necessary physical installation exercise (pluggable installation, cabling etc.) is carried out, driven by "Work orders" that identify the type&version of pluggable to instal etc.
+Once the design is available, any necessary physical installation exercise (pluggable module installation, cabling etc.) is carried out, driven by "Work orders" that identify the type&version of pluggable module to instal etc.

-On detection of the pluggable instance, the control system will validate that the work order has been carried out correctly.
-To do this, the full type&version of the pluggable is read and compared with the intent.
-Where there are discrepancies, either a work order is constructed to correct the installation error after the detected pluggable type&version is evaluated for compatibility with the specific design.
+On detection of the pluggable module instance, the control system will validate that the work order has been carried out correctly.
+To do this, the full type&version of the pluggable module is read and compared with the intent.
+Where there are discrepancies, either a work order is constructed to correct the installation error after the detected pluggable module type&version is evaluated for compatibility with the specific design.
 This evaluation is done using the Repository for that type&version.
 It is possible that the type&version may be acceptable although perhaps a little more expensive than the optimum choice etc.

-Once the type&version of pluggable has been confirmed, the cabling to the pluggable will be validated and the service set up and validated.
+Once the type&version of pluggable module has been confirmed, the cabling to the pluggable module will be validated and the service set up and validated.
 Depending upon the operator practices, there may be an extensive service test phase prior to handing over the service.
 The service may not be enabled immediately, but will be at some point after which the service will become operational.
 From this point on, normal live service/equipment management/control will be active.

 Beyond this point normal operational activities such as engineering works, restoration, upgrade, fault location etc. will be carried out.
 Clearly, there is also the reverse sequence which includes deactivating a service and removing the plug and there are also various edits and refinements that result from changes in demand and changes in understanding of the service needs etc. These steps have not been covered at this stage as the initial list above is sufficient to the develop a deep understanding of the control of the plugs.
 Further stages will be added in a future version of this document.

-In addition, during transition towards a more automated future, there are processes related to discovery of existing network etc. In many of these processes the current state of the network is understood including the type&version of each pluggable.
-Some degree of understanding of capability of pluggables (and any other equipment) is relevant.
+In addition, during transition towards a more automated future, there are processes related to discovery of existing network etc. In many of these processes the current state of the network is understood including the type&version of each pluggable module.
+Some degree of understanding of capability of pluggable modules (and any other equipment) is relevant.

 {: #express-capabilities}
 ## Expressing capabilities

-As highlighted above, prior to installation of an optical pluggable in a device (with packet functions etc.), various research, approval, planning and design activities must be carried out (as they would be for any hardware).
-All of these activities will require information on the capabilities of the pluggable.
+As highlighted above, prior to installation of an optical pluggable module in a device, various research, approval, planning and design activities must be carried out (as they would be for any hardware).
+All of these activities will require information on the capabilities of the pluggable module.

-Detailed information on the capability of the pluggable is required long before it is installed and operating.
-This points to the need for a model of capability (of a type of pluggable) that is independent of the model of a running instance (and hence points to decoupling of the model of capability from the model of the operation of the pluggable).
-This also suggest that discovery of capability detail from the pluggable is not sufficient/appropriate for deployment (although it may be useful in a lab context).
+Detailed information on the capability of the pluggable module is required long before it is installed and operating.
+This points to the need for a model of capability (of a type of pluggable module) that is independent of the model of a running instance (and hence points to decoupling of the model of capability from the model of the operation of the pluggable module).
+This also suggest that discovery of capability detail from the pluggable module is not sufficient/appropriate for deployment (although it may be useful in a lab context).

-A machine interpretable definition/specification for the pluggable should be available (independent of the pluggable instance) for each pluggable type&version where the statement of type&version (complete type&version) used is to the degree sufficient to precisely identify the relevant (unique) definition/specification.
-The complete type&version may include hardware type&version, firmware type&version and software type&version details (where the firmware/software influences the operation/control of the pluggable).
+A machine interpretable definition/specification for the pluggable module should be available (independent of the pluggable module instance) for each pluggable module type&version where the statement of type&version (complete type&version) used is to the degree sufficient to precisely identify the relevant (unique) definition/specification.
+The complete type&version may include hardware type&version, firmware type&version and software type&version details (where the firmware/software influences the operation/control of the pluggable module).
 This is essentially the type&version used when considering spares holding and like-for-like replacement in the field.

-From this perspective, all that is required from a running pluggable is to report the complete type&version detail so that this can be confirmed as the right type&version.
+From this perspective, all that is required from a running pluggable module is to report the complete type&version detail so that this can be confirmed as the right type&version.
 The type&version can be used to reference the relevant unique specification.

 It is important to clarify the definition of capability.
 In this document, the term capability means "A quality or facility that enables something to carry out some activity and/or take some role".
 In the context of an equipment, the term applies to its functional and physical properties.

-Considering a pluggable (as for many other equipments), this would include specification of capabilities such as:
+Considering a pluggable module (as for many other equipments), this would include specification of capabilities such as:

 - physical size, form factor and shape (the capability to fit in a particular type of location)
 - connector type (the capability to physically interconnect with a compatible connector)